GuusKemperman/GuusKemperman.github.io/_projects/turbo-tails.md

 name: "Turbo Tails"
 ---

 This award-winning game was created by a talented team of fifteen individuals over eight weeks.
 It received the Best Y1 Game 2023 award from industry professionals and the best tech award from BUAS staff.
-During the project, I honed my skills in using the scrum methodology, collaborating in a multi-disciplinary team, and developing with Unreal Engine.
+During the project, I honed my skills in using the scrum methodology, collaborating in a multidisciplinary team, and developing with Unreal Engine.
 My key responsibilities were AI, the weapons, and UI development.

 My communication with the team in general went well, especially for the first time working in a gamedev team.
 I gained a lot of positive feedback during peer reviews regarding my reliability and helpfulness.